microsoft/microsoft-ui-xaml/docs/developer_guide.md

 all the boxes when prompted), or you can manually download them from here: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk

+You will also need to install The Windows 10 Insider SDK 18312.
+The easiest way to install this is to run the Install-WindowsSdkISO.ps1 script from this repo in an Administrator Powershell window:

+`.\build\Install-WindowsSdkISO.ps1 18312`

 ### Creating a NuGet package

 > More information will be coming on this soon